ScottishCyclops/DistributedBlend/README.md

 (many other things are logged : added jobs, removed jobs, farms started, farms stopped, renders started, renders finished).

 The *autorender.py* script is responsable for the blender configuration and rendering.
 It takes a GPU id as a parameter, this time in blender oder (wich for some reasons is different from the system's order).
-It sets different parametters for rendering and lauches the render, the most important ones beeing :
+It sets different parametters for rendering and lauches the render, the most important ones being :
 ```python
 bpy.context.scene.render.use_overwrite = False
 bpy.context.scene.render.use_placeholder = True